Sábado Gigante: Coro Millionario

-A competition where three contestants must answer a riddle with the clues “sung” to them by a on-stage choir.
+A competition where three contestants must answer a riddle with the clues sung to them by an on-stage choir.
 This game debuted in the Univision program in 1990 and was played semi-regularly until 1995.
 The game would return for a week in 1999 and as a three-week limited run in 2008, the latter of which was the final playing of the competition.